Where states stand in the battle for partisan advantage in US House redistricting maps

 Here is a rundown of what states are doing:

-The Missouri House on Tuesday passed a revised U.S. House map that could give Republicans a better shot at winning seven of the state's eight congressional districts — one more than they currently hold.
+Missouri lawmakers passed a revised U.S. House map that could give Republicans a better shot at winning seven of the state's eight congressional districts — one more than they currently hold.

+Republican Gov. Mike Kehoe, who called lawmakers into special session, is expected to sign the map into law.
+But opponents are pursuing a referendum petition that, if successful, would force a statewide vote on the new map.

 The map targets a seat held by Democratic U.S. Rep. Emanuel Cleaver by stretching the Kansas City-based district into rural Republican-leaning areas and reducing the number of minority voters.